 For me, this is one of the best bathtub materials.
 In fact, I’m leaning toward it for my new installation.
-It’s got the look of luxury, as it’s made from ground natural stone and then coated with a gel made to look like stone.
+It’s got the look of luxury, as it’s made from ground natural stone and polymer resin made to look like stone.

 You can find stone resin tubs made from materials that are 100% recyclable.
 This offsets the guilt I feel if I accidentally fill up my tub extra high and wastewater.
 Also, this is a more affordable option than a real stone tub made of marble or travertine.

 On the pro side: In addition to being moderately priced, this bathtub is easy to clean, durable, and retains heat well.
 This last point is important, because I don’t want to have to continually add hot water to maintain my perfect soak.
 Also, the color won’t fade over time.